jjjmmm0410/G3/README.md

  - How to use Zep : Link that G3 plays zep (Quiz room & Classroom)
    ~~~~
    ~~~~
- - More Information about Zep
+ - More Information about Zep (e.g. Zep edu)
    ~~~~
    ~~~~